 After the 1992 season, Lee left the team as a free agent, signing with the Rangers.
 He spent 2 seasons with the Rangers, hitting .256/.312/.322 in 168 games.
 After the 1994 season he signed with the Cardinals, but he only played one game there before being released and he didn’t play in the majors again.

 I really didn’t like Lee, back in the day.
-He didn’t hit much, and I really didn’t appreciate how good his defense was.
-As a Jay he had a 7.4 bWAR, most of that coming from his defense.
+He didn’t hit much, but I really didn’t appreciate how good his defense was.
+As a Jay he had a 7.4 bWAR, a lot of that coming from his defense.

 I am sure that we would have won the AL East that year had Fernandez not been injured, but it was a tough spot to put a 22-year old rookie.
-It wasn’t his fault, it was a team collapse.
-I blame Madlock personally, it was a nasty slide.
+It was a team collapse.
+I blame Madlock personally, it was a crappy slide.

 Happy birthday Manuel.
 I hope it is a good one.